timdeklijn/rl_exploration/Readme.md

 - [x] Add multiple agents to speed up the process
 - [ ] Implement multiprocessing
 - [ ] Add gin to set parameters
+- [ ] Make a data class that will serve as input for the environment class.
+This way alows for more flexibility and works with large and small datasets.
+Should contain a `sample` function.
 - [ ] Data generator to handle large datasets